 These efforts to find the best weight loss approaches stand out starkly against the ever-rising obesity numbers among American adults.

-More than 1 in 3 adults were said to have obesity, while about 1 in every 13 has “extreme obesity,” according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+More than 1 in 3 adults were said to have obesity, while about 1 in every 13 has “extreme obesity,”

 A study published in 2013 in the American Journal of Public Health (AJPH) showed that obesity accounts for 18 percent of deaths among Americans between 40 and 85 years old.